-Applications will be assessed by April McMahon (Deputy Vice-Chancellor – Education); Fran Beaton (Unit for the Enhancement of Learning and Teaching); and the Associate Deans - Education.
+Applications will be assessed by the Deputy Vice-Chancellor – Education and Student Experience; Fran Beaton (Unit for the Enhancement of Learning and Teaching); and the Associate Deans - Education.

 You will be expected to submit a short report on your project for the deadline date approximately one year after your application.
 Details will be provided to successful applicants.

-All bids must be disseminated internally (for instance, through Faculty forums or University networks).
+All bids must be disseminated internally (for instance, through Faculty forums or University networks, or the annual learning and teaching conferences).
 Plans to contribute additionally to presentations at national / international conferences, publications or professional development / recognition are welcomed warmly; and travel and related costs for conferences or other contributions may exceptionally be claimed.
 The intention is to ensure that successful applicants gain evidence which will enhance their career progression, whether through application for the appropriate level of Fellowship of the HEA; or for a future University Teaching Prize; or contributing to a case for promotion.

 Successful applications 2018-19